-Later rabbinical literature defended their condemnation of Yahushua—a man who healed the sick and performed other great signs while he taught a doctrine opposed to the teachings of the rabbis—on the grounds that he was deserving of his fate because he had “practised magic and led astray and deceived Israel (B. Sanhedrin, 107b, and see 43a).”
+Later rabbinical literature defended their condemnation of Yahushua—a man who healed the sick and performed other great signs while he taught a doctrine opposed to the teachings of the rabbis—on the grounds that he was deserving of his fate because he had “practiced magic and led astray and deceived Israel (B. Talmud, Sanhedrin, 107b, and see 43a).”

 Jewish Legal Reasons for the Death Penalty

 The rabbis had only two legal reasons to justify their murderous intent.

 Yet, they could not argue that he broke the Sabbath as pronounced in the Torah.
 In fact, Yahushua was able to defend his deeds as scriptural on a number of occasions (Matt.
 12:1-12; Mark 2:23-28; Luke 6:1-9; John 5:5-47).